 urologist.
 Testing by the urologist may reveal a hormonal or anatomic problem that can be corrected thereby improving the sperm quality.

 In situations where the urologist concludes that the quality or quantity of the sperm cannot be significantly improved, specific treatments can be offered such as intrauterine insemination of the partner’s sperm (IUI), donor insemination or in vitro fertilization (IVF).

 There is some evidence that male fertility may be improved by taking over the counter medications-vitamins and antioxidants.
 The research on this issue is inconclusive.
-A combination of these over-the-counter drugs, that does no harm, and may improve male fertility includes: a multivitamin with zinc (without iron), Vitamin C 500 mg, Vitamin E 400 mg, selenium 200 micrograms.
+A combination of these over-the-counter drugs, that does no harm, and may improve male fertility includes: a multivitamin with zinc (without iron), Vitamin C 500 mg, L-Carnitine 1000 mgm daily, and Coenzyme Q10 200 mgm daily.
 Even men with “normal” sperm counts may benefit.
 This treatment is inexpensive-a few dollars a month and can easily be purchased at nutrition stores.

 There are 4 commercial products that are formulations of some of the above vitamins and antioxidants with additional ingredients that are purported to be of value in promoting improved male infertility.
 In our opinion, none of these products are really proven to be superior to the simple over-the-counter combination outlined above.
 For your information we list these products and their web sites below: